PushpenderDangi/TCP-load-balancer/README.md

 **update**,**upgrade** - The “sudo apt upgrade” command is used to upgrade the installed packages on your system to their latest versions.
 On the contrary, the “sudo apt update” command ensures that the system has the latest information about the available packages.
 But it doesn't install or upgrade any software packages.

-## Download and Install Caddy: Download and install Caddy, a web server, using the given below commands.
+**Download and Install Caddy: Download and install Caddy, a web server, using the given below commands.**

-## These commands are to be run in the virtual machine that we have created to run the caddy.
+**These commands are to be run in the virtual machine that we have created to run the caddy.**

-1. To install caddy first we have to install the curl package on our server.
-To do this, run this command.
+**1. To install caddy first we have to install the curl package on our server.
+To do this, run this command.**

-## If you are in a root directory then run this command.
+**If you are in a root directory then run this command.**

 apt install curl -y